grouchycoterie/readme/README.md

 # How I Can Help You

 ## Provide the Why
-I am strong believer in that you should feel strongly about the work you are doing.
+You should feel strongly about the work you are doing.
 If it’s unclear to you why something is important let me know.
 I failed in providing you the proper context.
 If the purpose of anything about the work you are doing, the goals, the mission or a meeting is unclear to you let me know.

 ## Help you Simplify
 I believe strongly in the power of simplicity.
 You can accomplish more and better in less time if you actively simplify the requirements.
 At Indeed I have seen over and over again how a simple solution out performs a more complex one.